Personal Independence Payment

 Personal Independence Payment tool

-The Turn2us PIP Helper tool is an invaluable resource for applicants.
-Designed in collaboration with former claimants, this tool ensures a less stressful experience for those applying for PIP.
+The PIP Helper tool from Turn2Us, is an invaluable resource for applicants.
+Designed in collaboration with former claimants, this tool ensures a less stressful experience for those applying for Personal Independence Payment.
+The tool will help you by:

-This tool will guide you through the application process, provide personalised tips, and give you advice on how to prioritise your wellbeing throughout the process.
+- Giving you advice on how to prioritise your wellbeing throughout the process